afilimonov/udacity-deeprl-p3-collaboration-competition/Report.md

 #### Algorithm

 The algorithm is used in this implementation is [Multi-Agent Deep Deterministic Policy Gradient MADDPG](https://arxiv.org/abs/1706.02275).
+MADDPG is based on DDPG algorithm that I used in the prevision Continuous Control project which provided a good starting point for prototyping and developing the final solution.